-Aida Sebai, FGAT/UGTT - Tunisia; Azal Ali, General Trade Union Federation, Yemen (tbc), Sawsan Alnufaiee, Jordania (tbc), Reni Aryanti, Federation of Indonesian Metal Workers Union, Indonesia (tbc)
+Speakers: Aida Sebai, FGAT/UGTT - Tunisia; Sawsan Alnufaiee, Jordania (tbc), Reni Aryanti, Federation of Indonesian Metal Workers Union, Indonesia (tbc)

 Equal Opportunities for Women in Their Unions

 Women all around the world are the majority of the workers.
 They are increasingly moving into work and into trade union membership, Trade unions regard the principle of gender and equality as essential to achieving sustainable development and true social justice for everyone.
 Therefore most of them carry out programmes, campaigns and other activities in order to reach this goal within the organisations, who will, in turn, act as advocates and role models at local level.
 Therefore trade unions implement women committees and establish gender quotas and special seats in order to advance and to ensure women representation.